 How to get around Melbourne

-If you are planning to stay a couple of days in Melbourne, you are better off purchasing a 2-hour ticket for 4.50 dollars.
-But if you plan to stay longer, a good thing to do is to get a Myki card, if you plan to use public transport for getting around in and around Melbourne.
+If you plan to stay a couple of days in Melbourne, you are better off purchasing a 2-hour ticket for 4.50 dollars.
+But if you plan to stay longer, a good thing to do is get a Myki card if you plan to use public transport to get around in and around Melbourne.
 Check all fares here.

 You can also read more about the MyKi Card in my review of all the transport cards n Australia.